jasonhux/searchDemo/README.md

 ## Features
 * It provides two search options:
- 1. Direct value search: Require an input of search value, then application will search the value in all fields of the resources and return all matched results.
+ 1. Direct value search: require an input of search value, then application will search the value in all fields from the resources and return all matched results.
 For example, when search for "1", the user with id "1" and tickets with either assignee or submitter id "1" will be matched.
- 2. Field specific search: Require inputs of 1) struct type(ie. 1 for tickets), 2) field name, 3) search value, then application will search the value in the specified field and return matched results.
+ 2. Field specific search: require inputs of 1) struct type(ie. 1 for tickets), 2) field name, 3) search value, then application will search the value in the specified field and return matched results.

 * The search supports case-insensitive inputs

-* results are displayed as JSON string
+* Results are displayed as JSON string

 ## Run the application locally
 ### Run the binary file directly for Mac OS